openearth/xbeach-docs/docs/xbeach_manual.rst

 force the water body in the model domain.
 Specific applications may require the initialization of the entire water body in the model domain at the start of the simulation.
-For example, an initial significant gradient in the water level that “collapses” at the start of the simulation may simulate a dam break.
+For example, an initial significant gradient in the water level that âcollapsesâ at the start of the simulation may simulate a dam break.
 The initialization of the water level in the model domain is governed by the keywords listed in the table below.